andr-groth/VAE-project/docs/example_VAEp.md

 # Example of a VAEp model with prediction

-!!! note ""
-    You can find the full code for this example in a [Jupyter notebook](ipynb/example_VAEp.ipynb).
+:paperclip: You can find the full code for this example in a [Jupyter notebook](ipynb/example_VAEp.ipynb).

 This example demonstrates how to build a VAEp model with prediction using the method `VAE.models.VAEp`.